-For fiscal 2012, we issued service-based restricted stock units to certain members of the executive management team, including our Named Executive Officers.
-The amount of each award was determined by the Committee in August 2011 following our annual shareholders meeting after consideration of (a) each officer's base salary, cash bonus award opportunities and performance-based restricted stock unit opportunities, (b) past accomplishments and performance, (c) overall responsibilities and anticipated performance required for the upcoming fiscal year, and (d) peer group comparables.
-Consistent with the Committee's philosophy of encouraging performance-based compensation, service-based restricted stock generally approximates 40% of the total value of all equity awards.
+For fiscal 2013, we issued service-based restricted stock units to certain members of the executive management team, including our Named Executive Officers.
+The amount of each award was determined by the Committee in August 2012 following our annual shareholders meeting after consideration of (a) each officer's base salary, cash bonus award opportunities and performance-based restricted stock unit opportunities, (b) past accomplishments and performance, (c) overall responsibilities and anticipated performance required for the upcoming fiscal year, and (d) peer group comparables.
+Consistent with the Committee's philosophy of encouraging performance-based compensation, service-based restricted stock generally approximates 40% of the total value of all annual equity awards.
 The restricted stock units vest over a four-year period, with 25% vesting on each anniversary of the award date.
-Service-based restricted stock units for senior officers provide for continued vesting post-termination unless the Committee determines otherwise.
-For fiscal 2012, the number of service-based shares of our common stock subject to restricted stock units earned by each Named Executive Officer, subject to the 2003 Plan equity cap discussed above, is shown below in the "2012 Grants of Plan-Based Awards Table."
+Service-based restricted stock units for senior officers generally provide for continued vesting post-termination unless the Committee determines otherwise, subject to compliance with certain covenants, clawback provisions and other conditions.
+For fiscal 2013, the number of service-based shares of our common stock subject to restricted stock units earned by each Named Executive Officer, subject to the 2003 Plan equity cap discussed above, is shown below in the "2013 Grants of Plan-Based Awards Table."

-In fiscal 2013, we again expect to grant service-based restricted stock units to certain members of the executive management team, including our continuing Named Executive Officers, following the annual meeting.
-We expect to continue to use the same criteria we used in fiscal 2012 in setting these awards.
-We expect to condition post-termination vesting of service-based restricted stock units for senior officers on compliance with certain non-competition, non-disclosure, confidentiality and other covenants and the award, any underlying shares that vested following termination and any gain from the sale of such shares will be subject to recoupment or "clawback" by the Company if such covenants are violated during the post-termination vesting period.
+In fiscal 2014, we again expect to grant service-based restricted stock units to certain members of the executive management team, including our Named Executive Officers, following the annual meeting.
+We expect to continue to use the same criteria we used in fiscal 2013 in setting these awards.
+We expect to condition post-termination vesting of service-based restricted stock units for senior officers on compliance with certain non-competition, non-disclosure, confidentiality and other covenants and the award, any underlying shares that vested following termination and any gain from the sale of such shares will be subject to recoupment or "clawback" by RFMD if such covenants are violated during the post-termination vesting period.